When will the LTE transition occur?

 There could be several reasons for diminished speeds and accessibility.
 If you have concerns, please contact our customer care team.
 We can troubleshoot to determine if your connection issues may be related to WiMAX tower decommissions.
 If you are not in an area of tower decommissions, we can work together to eliminate other reasons for reduced performance.

-Whenever possible, Sprint has promised to notify Mobile Citizen before they decommission a tower so that we can work with resellers and direct customers to prepare for it.
+Whenever possible, Sprint has promised to notify Mobile Citizen before they decommission a tower permanently so that we can work with resellers and direct customers to prepare for it.
+There are times when a tower is down temporarily.
+In those cases, we don’t receive advance notice.
+However, if you call our customer care team, they can help determine if that is the case.

 I heard about other companies that offers rates and service similar to yours, except they already sell Sprint LTE modems and service.
 Why can't you?